Framework Comparison

 PydanticAI vs LangChain Agents

-I have built extensively with both frameworks.
-LangChain was the backbone of many of my early agent deployments, and its ecosystem of pre-built integrations saved hundreds of hours across those projects.
-But as my client base grew and the stakes of agent failures increased, I found myself increasingly drawn to PydanticAI's approach.
-When an agent processes financial data or handles customer information, runtime type validation is not a nice-to-have.
-It is the difference between catching a malformed response before it corrupts your database and discovering the problem hours later in production.
+I've built extensively with both.
+LangChain was my default for early agent deployments — its ecosystem of integrations saved hundreds of hours across projects.
+But as my client base grew and the stakes of agent failures increased, I found myself drawn to PydanticAI's approach.
+When an agent processes financial data or handles customer information, runtime type validation isn't a nice-to-have.
+It's the difference between catching a malformed response before it corrupts your database and discovering the problem hours later.

 Head-to-Head